isomerpages/isomerpages-govtech/media/technews/_posts/2019-11-23-three-apps-that-millennials-must-share-with-their-grandparents.md

 ![Three Apps That Millennials Must Share with Their Grandparents](/images/technews/grandparents3.png)

-Whether your grandparents want to check their CPF balances or housing details, they can do so from the convenience of their home using the SingPass Mobile app.
-If forgetfulness is something that comes with old age, fret not!
-The SingPass Mobile app does not require users to remember passwords if they choose to use biometric login methods such as fingerprints or facial recognition.
+Whether your grandparents want to check their CPF balance or housing details, they can do so from the convenience of their home using the SingPass Mobile app.
+If forgetfulness or dexterity is something that you think comes with old age, fret not!
+The SingPass Mobile app does not require users to key in passwords.
+They can choose to use easy biometric login methods such as fingerprints or facial recognition.

-Even better, once logged in, grandpa or grandma will find all their essential information stored under one roof, accessible with just a few taps or swipes.
-They can even choose to enable notifications for government digital services that they are interested in or frequently use.
+Even better, once logged in, grandpa or grandma can view all their essential information at a glance, accessible with just a few taps or swipes.
+The home screen will also prioritise and display government digital services that are relevant to them.

-For example, it may be important for seniors to receive regular updates on the amount remaining in their Medisave accounts.
-The elderly who are thinking of downsizing to a smaller house to extend their retirement funds can also access the Housing Development Board’s services via SingPass Mobile.
+For example, through the profile feature in SingPass Mobile, seniors can have a quick overview of their Medisave account balance that is available to meet their healthcare needs.
+Also, elderly who are thinking of downsizing to a smaller house to extend their retirement funds can access the Housing Development Board’s services via SingPass Mobile.

 ### **3. Be a good sport and get the ActiveSG app**